taustation-fan/taustation-fan.github.io/README.md

 credit wealth.

-At the very beginning, you will only be able to perform the most basic tasks, with payouts of 3 to 5 credits.
-To make life a bit easier for the new players, at the beginning there is an approximate difficulty level shown for each task (e.g. "Easy", "Difficult", "Impossible").
-However, those indicators are only shown during the first two levels and disappear once the player hits level 3.
+At the very beginning, you will only be able to perform the most basic tasks, with payouts of 3 to 5 credits, which are annotated as *Easy* or *Normal*.

-As your hidden career experience increases, more difficult career tasks become achievable.
+As your career experience increases, more difficult career tasks become achievable.
 In general, you should try career tasks where your success rate is higher than 50%.
 If your success rate is higher than 80% or 90%, you might try more difficult